liuxy123321/Options-Trading-Projects/README.md

 # Options Trading Project

 ## 📌 Overview
 This project is structured to align with the 16-week roadmap based on *Option Volatility and Pricing* by Sheldon Natenberg.
 The goal is to build an in-depth understanding of options trading, volatility analysis, and risk management through practical coding projects and conceptual learning.
-This repository is also intended to serve as a showcase for any companies I am applying to for a Quantitative role, including hedge funds, HFTs, and proprietary trading firms, as applications open in August 2025.
+This repository is also intended to serve as a showcase for any companies I am applying to for a Quantitative role, including hedge funds, HFTs, and proprietary trading firms.

 ---